Some of us distrust God because we disagree with his moral values.

 Jesus told his disciples a parable in Matthew 13:44 that pertains to moral disagreements with God.
 Here it is:

-Jesus tells us through this parable that the benefits of establishing God’s reign in us—true contentment in this life and eternal bliss in the next life—are worth far more than the risk we take, the price we pay, and the control we relinquish.
+Jesus tells us through this parable that the benefits of asking God to reign in us—true contentment in this life and eternal bliss in the next life—are worth far more than the risks we take, the price we pay, and the control we relinquish by submitting this request.